Polarization-Lab/IRCSP-Payload/README.md

 # IRSCP-Payload
-The sowftare associated with the IRSCP high altitude balloon payload funded by the NASA Earth and Space Science and Technology (FINESST) program in the earth science catagory.
+The software associated with the IRSCP high altitude balloon payload funded by the NASA Earth and Space Science and Technology (FINESST) program in the earth science catagory.

 **Future Investigator (FI)** <br />
 Kira Hart Shanks